IBM-Blockchain/ibp-go-sdk/README.md

 result, detailedResponse, err := service.GetComponent(options)
 // "Custom-Header" will be sent along with the "GetComponent" request.
 ```

-## Explore the SDK
-This module is generated from the OpenAPI (swagger) file that populated the [IBP APIs documentation](https://cloud.ibm.com/apidocs/blockchain).
-It is recommended to explore the IBP APIs documentation to find the desired functionality.
-Then find the corresponding go example to the right of the api documentation.

-Alternatively you could manually browse the SDK's main file [blockchain_v2.go](./blockchainv2/blockchain_v2.go).

 ## Generation
 This is a note for developers of this repository on how to rebuild the SDK.